jeromefroe/golang_benchmarks/README.md

 pointer field in a struct.
 As expected, the method call on the pointer to the struct is the fastest since the compiler knows what function is being called at compile time, whereas the others do not.
-For example, the interface method call relies on dynamic dispatch at runtime to determine which function call and likewise the function pointer call is determined at runtime as well and has almost identical performance to the interface method call.
+For example, the interface method call relies on dynamic dispatch at runtime to determine which function call and likewise the function pointer to call is determined at runtime as well and has almost identical performance to the interface method call.

 ### Pass By Value vs Reference